-PLANNING COMMITTEE AND PROCESS
+5.2 PLANNING COMMITTEE AND PROCESS

-The new County farmland preservation plan was prepared under the guidance of the Racine County Farmland Preservation Plan Advisory Committee as established by the Racine County Executive.
+The new County farmland preservation plan was prepared under the guidance of the Racine County Farmland Preservation Plan Advisory Committee.
 The Racine County Farmland Preservation Plan Advisory Committee recommendations were forwarded to the Racine County Economic Development and Land Use Planning Committee and to the County Board of Supervisors for their consideration.
 The farmland preservation plan presented in this report was developed through a process intended to meet all of the planning requirements set forth in the State farmland preservation law.